 Inexpensive Cyber Security Tips 2019 for Businesses of All Sizes

-Security best practices for businesses of all sizes are more important now than ever.
 Cybersecurity breaches to businesses are in the news every day and having a plan in place is now a required business practice.
+Most security professionals will tell you there are only two types of businesses:

 Those that have been hacked and those that have been hacked but don’t know it yet.